iterative/dvc.org/content/docs/studio/create-view.md

 You can create views from your Git repositories, just like the `Demo` view you saw in the last section.
 To create a new view, follow these steps.

-1. Sign into your [DVC Studio](https://studio.iterative.ai/) dashboard using GitHub, GitLab or Bitbucket.
+1. Sign in to your [DVC Studio](https://studio.iterative.ai/) dashboard using GitHub, GitLab or Bitbucket.

 2. Click on `Add a View`.
 All the organizations that you have access to will be